odpi/egeria-docs/site/docs/guides/developer/resource-connectors/overview.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# Creating  resource connectors
+# Creating digital resource connectors

 ![Digital Resource Connector](digital-resource-connector.svg)

-## Designing a new type of resource connector

-## Writing a resource connector implementation

 To write an open connector you need to complete four steps: